razilo/razilobind-alterer/README.md

 Alterers change the resolved data before using it in the binded element in the fashion it was intended to be used, such as trimming whitespace on strings, or formtatting dates.
 Substitue ??? for the binder you wish to alter the data on `alter-*=""`, such as alter-text, alter-show... with the alterer/s specified in attribute value such as

-Alterers are linked to the binder you wish to change, and they take in any resolvable data, [https://github.com/smiffy6969/razilobind-resolver](see here for what types of resolvable data can be used).
+Alterers are linked to the binder you wish to change, and they take in any resolvable data, [see here for what types of resolvable data can be used](https://github.com/smiffy6969/razilobind-resolver).

 ```html